-Shell Group Employee, Contractor and Dependents’ Personal Data
+Privacy Notice - Shell Group Employee, Contractor and Dependents’ Personal information

 Information for individuals who are or were employees, interns or individual contractors as well as dependents of Shell employees.